Reverse-engineering WatchGuard Mobile VPN

 (I've seen a lot of those around) so I tried a whole bunch, for example

 $password:$token or even a

 At this point it was time to crank out Hopper and see what's actually going on in the official OS X client - which uses OpenVPN under the hood!

 The first surprise came up right after opening the executable: It had debug symbols in it - and was written in Objective-C!

 A good first step when looking at an application binary is going through the strings that are included in it, and the WatchGuard client had a lot to offer.
 Among the most interesting were a bunch of URIs that looked important:

 I started with the first one

-curled it on the VPN host, replacing the username and password fields
+and just curled it on the VPN host, replacing the username and

 To my surprise this endpoint immediately responded with a GZIPed file containing the OpenVPN config, CA certificate, and the client certificate and key, which I previously thought was only accessible after logging in to the web UI - oh well.

 The next endpoint I tried ended up being a bit more interesting still: